 - Politics, Dating, Sports...
 Even in the real life, a good reputation is really important.
-However, we don't want examples, partly it would only be asking for trouble and partly because we don't want this section to be larger than the rest of the wiki.
+However, we don't want examples; it would only be asking for trouble, and more importantly, we don't want this section to be larger than the rest of the wiki.

 - Pretty much why Nonviolent Resistance and protests works today in the modern era thanks to press being widely available where its most important for governments and other organizations to protect their image and reputation.

 - This is actually what the concept of honor used to mean, and what it still means in many cultures.
 Being "honorable" meant that one had a reputation for trustworthiness, reliability, and fair treatment of others, even if others might see it as putting yourself at a disadvantage.